-With over 10 years’ experience, I work with a wide range of symptoms including anxiety, panic and phobia, low self-esteem, depression, feeling sad, and difficulties with anger.
+With over 10 years experience I work with a wide range of symptoms including anxiety, panic and phobia, low self-esteem, depression, trauma and difficulties with anger.

 Every Therapy is Individual

 People use my therapy service for individual reasons

-• because of life’s big events – a change of status perhaps brought about by a bereavement, separation, becoming a parent or change in employment
+• because of life’s big events – a change of status brought about by relationship difficulties, employment, a bereavement, or becoming a parent

 • because of day-to-day life – a recurring pattern of thought, feeling or behaviour may have become troubling

-• a general mood that is difficult to put into words
+• a specific or general experience that’s difficult to put into words

 • symptoms such as anxiety, panic and phobia, as well as depression, low self-confidence, anger, sexual difficulties and trauma

 Therapist Paul Melia

-I established Therapy in Manchester in 2011.
-I draw on two years’ work as a Counsellor for a leading private health care company and two years work as Therapist for a North West charity.
+I draw on two years work as a Counsellor for a leading private health care company and two years work as Therapist for a North West charity, establishing Therapy in Manchester over a decade ago in 2011.

-I play an active role in the region’s network of therapists, programming monthly events for the North West Regional Psychotherapy Association.
+I chair the North West Regional Psychotherapy Association and play an active role in the region’s network of therapists

-Before qualifying as a therapist in 2010, I was an Art Historian for 20 years, holding increasingly senior positions within UK universities.
+Before qualifying as a therapist I worked as an Art Historian for 20 years, holding increasingly senior positions within UK universities.

 Training, qualifications & experience

 - I qualified as a therapist in 2010 and established my registered practice in 2011

 - I now have over a decade‘s experience working with a wide range of symptoms

 - For 8 years I worked from the heart of Chorlton, south Manchester, growing and developing my practice

 - In 2019 I relocated to the Royal Exchange in the city centre – also home of the famous Royal Exchange Theatre Company

-- My relocation and expansion of Therapy in Manchester allows me to better serve the mental health needs of adults living or working in the centre of Manchester
+- My relocation and expansion of Therapy in Manchester allows me to better serve the mental health needs of adults living or working in Manchester

 - Before qualifying as a therapist I pursued a first career as an Art Historian for 20 years, holding increasingly senior positions within UK universities

 Therapy begins by booking your first session - why not contact me today

 British Association for Counselling & Psychotherapy